mckaylush/data-acquisition-blog/blog/blog.md

 ![Average Delay by Hour (BTS)](plots/average_delay_bts.png)

-Key takeaway possibilities:
+Key Takeaways:
-- There is a sharp increase of delays during the early hours of the day especially 3-4AM
+- There is a sharp increase of time of delays during the early hours of the day especially 3-4AM for all airlines
-- Which hours are most reliable
+- After the initial spike, the amount of time drops drastically and follows a steady increase throughout the day before coming to a low around 1 or 2 AM
-- Any “rush hour” delay effects around afternoon/evening
+- Any “rush hour” delay effects around afternoon/evening especially as other airlines are trying to leave around similar times

 ---